-Gemstones are valued not only because of their appearance and sturdiness but also rarity; in fact, rarity is the most valued quality of gemstones.
+Gemstones are valued not only for their appearance and sturdiness but also for rarity.
+In fact, rarity is the most valued quality of gemstones.
 The rarer the gem, the more it’s prized.
 While diamond is deemed the rarest gemstone, there are plenty of other gemstones rarer than it.
 The primary reason for the utmost popularity of this gemstone is its marketing as regards its rarity.

-However, it doesn’t mean that diamond isn’t rare enough to be adorned by your beautiful self.
+However, it doesn’t mean that diamonds aren’t rare enough to be adorned by your beautiful self.
 It’s just that diamond is rare but surely not the rarest stone in the world.
 This article helps apprise the uninitiated about color gemstones that are rarer than diamonds.
 So, before you take the plunge for your next jewelry piece, it’s good to be up-to-date.

 Tanzanite – A One-off From Tanzania

 In the ocean of rarest gemstones lies a thing of beauty that defines rarity like nothing else does.
 What transcends tanzanite from diamond as regards rarity is the mere fact that the former is over 1000 times more rare than the latter.
-While other gemstones have multiple mines in different countries, tanzanite has mines only in one place on earth where it was discovered- Tanzania.
+While other gemstones have multiple mines in different countries, tanzanite has mines only in one place on earth, Tanzania.

 As if this isn’t enough, what’s even more upsetting about this gemstone is that it might go extinct in a few decades.
 The local Tanzanian geologist evaluates that at the current rate of mining, the available supply of tanzanite might deplete within the next few decades.
 This level of rarity makes this rarest gemstone the first on our list.
 Let’s move on to the next one now.